Premium

 Summary

-This downloadable PDF lesson plan for English teachers explores the true history of Black Friday.
+This downloadable PDF lesson for English teachers explores the true history of Black Friday.
 This ESL class material is perfect for B2 students to practice listening, speaking, vocabulary, and grammar in a fun, cultural context.

-This engaging ESL lesson plan uncovers the real story behind Black Friday.
+This engaging ESL lesson uncovers the real story behind Black Friday.
 Students start with a warm-up discussion about shopping, then learn key vocabulary related to the topic.
 They'll watch a short video to check their comprehension, practice vocabulary in context, and review the difference between the past simple and present perfect.
 The lesson culminates in a speaking activity where students use specific phrases to debunk common myths, making it a practical and interactive class.

 Activities